pmxbot/pmxbot/README.rst

 Setuptools Entry Points Plugin
 ------------------------------

-`pmxbot` provides an extension mechanism for adding commands, and uses this mechanism even for its own built-in commands.
+``pmxbot`` provides an extension mechanism for adding commands, and uses this mechanism even for its own built-in commands.

-To create a setuptools (or distribute or compatible packaging tool) entry point plugin, package your modules using the setuptools tradition and install it alongside pmxbot.
-Your package should define an entry point in the group `pmxbot_handlers` by including something similar to the following in the package's setup.py::
+To create a setuptools
+entry point plugin, package your modules using the setuptools tradition and install it alongside pmxbot.
+Your package should define an entry point in the group ``pmxbot_handlers`` by including something similar to the following in the package's setup.py::

     entry_points = {